Hluboká nad Vltavou: History

-History of the town is connected with a castle, which was founded together with the city of České Budějovice by King Ottokar II of Bohemia on a rocky promontory above the Vltava river.
-A settlement was founded under the castle and named Podhrad (literally meaning "Undercastle").
+History of the town is connected with a castle, which was founded together with the city of České Budějovice by King Ottokar II on a rocky promontory above the Vltava river.
+A settlement was founded under the castle and named Podhrad (literally 'under-castle').

 The castle later passed to the Vítkovci dynasty.
-Again purchased by the royal chamber in the 14th century, it was a favourite residence of Emperor Charles IV, who often visited the castle when residing in České Budějovice.

-Held by the local noble Vilém II of Pernštejn from 1490 onwards, castle and town prospered.
-In 1496, the settlement was promoted to a market town.
+Held by the local noble Vilém II of Pernštejn from 1490 onwards, the castle and the town prospered.
+In 1496, Podhrad was promoted to a market town.

-Though seized by French forces in the Thirty Years' War, the acquisition by the Schwarzenberg family in 1661 brought even greater wealth to the area.
-After a blaze in 1742, the medieval fortress was slighted and rebuilt into a Renaissance castle, then between 1839 and 1871 into the current Neo-Gothic castle.
+The acquisition by the Schwarzenberg family in 1661 brought even greater wealth to the area.
+After a brief capture by French forces and a blaze in 1742, during the War of the Austrian Succession, the medieval fortress was slighted and rebuilt into a Renaissance castle, then between 1839 and 1871 into the current Neo-Gothic castle.

-The first Jews came into Hluboká around 1724.
+The first Jews came into the market town around 1724.
 The old synagogue was replaced by a new one in 1907, but it ceased to serve its purpose after its interior was destroyed by the Nazis during World War II.

 The present-day municipality arose in 1850.
 The majority of the population was Czech-speaking.
-The town was renamed after the Hluboká Castle in 1885.
+The market town was renamed after the Hluboká Castle in 1885.
 In 1907, Hluboká became a town by decision of Franz Joseph I.

 Demographics

+Transport

+The I/20 road (part of the European route E49) from České Budějovice to Plzeň and Karlovy Vary passes through the southern part og the municipal territory.

+Hluboká nad Vltavou is located on the railway lines České Budějovice–Písek and České Budějovice–Strakonice.